VivyTeam/microfrontend-example/README.md

 # Caveats

+- We use react-shadow to render the react components into the shadow dom because of these complications:
   - React has issues with handling DOM events unless the react component is rendered as the direct shadow root child: https://github.com/facebook/react/issues/15759 https://github.com/facebook/react/issues/9242 https://github.com/spring-media/react-shadow-dom-retarget-events#readme
   - Styled-components does not have great support for being used inside an iframe or a web component.
 We must use the style manager and target a top level div in the shadow dom.
 See https://github.com/styled-components/styled-components/issues/659#issuecomment-404759045